polars-expr-hopper¶

 import polars as pl

-import polars_hopper # This registers the .hopper plugin under pl.DataFrame
+import polars_hopper # Registers the .hopper namespace

 df = pl.DataFrame({